 The Open Environmental Data Project (OEDP) leverages the spirit of collaboration to create multi-sector strategies that strengthen the role of data in environmental and climate governance.

 Through pilots, workshops, research, and narrative building, OEDP works to [re]build trust between communities, government, civil society, and science.
 OEDP articulates improved processes within current environmental governance, while also envisioning generative environmental futures -- leading to the goal of healthier communities, robust natural systems, and collective action paired with matching policy levers.

 While environmental and climate data proliferate, the ability to access and use this data does not.
 OEDP envisions a future where environmental and climate data have a more significant role in collaborative and participatory systems that help us better manage and protect our environmental health.
 The crises of our time require data and information representative of our diverse ways of knowing, and this is what generates informed and grounded solutions that work for and with people.

 OEDP forges innovation spaces through four core activities:

-Pilots: We partner and collaborate with institutes, nonprofits, individuals and universities to help articulate best practices for new data commons models in the environmental context.
+Pilots: We collaborate with institutions, nonprofits, individuals and universities to deepen understanding of best practices for new collaborative models in the environmental context.

 The methods to collect and store environmental and scientific data and information have never been greater.
 However, the access, usability and usefulness of data require dedicated attention in order to create an environmental governance landscape where the value of community input is recognized and weighted equally.
 Conceptualized in 2019, the Open Environmental Data Project aims to address this critical point in the lifecycle of environmental governance and decision making.
 In 2020, with support from the Shuttleworth Foundation, the Project launched with a focus on building stronger environmental management and governance practices within existing systems and envisioning different futures for environmental governance in practice.